Big Manny’s Metal and Acid experiment

 Now whenever you add a metal to an acid, the products are always a metal salt plus hydrogen gas.
 So we’re going to start with some magnesium metal and we’re going to put it into the hydrochloric acid.

-When I add the magnesium to the hydrochloric acid, we can see a lot of effervescence and a lot of bubbles being produced.
-Now the reason why is because hydrogen gas is being released, now the magnesium is reacting with the chlorine and hydrochloric acid to produce magnesium chloride, so that’s the salt that was produced.
+When I add the magnesium to the hydrochloric acid, we see a lot of effervescence and a lot of bubbles being produced.
+The reason why is because hydrogen gas is being released.
+Now the magnesium is reacting with the chlorine and hydrochloric acid to produce magnesium chloride, so that’s the salt that was produced.

 If I feel the boiling tube it’s starting to get warm, this tells us that heat energy is being transferred to the surroundings.